steadylearner/Chat/README.md

 For example, https://www.yourwebsite.com/chat

-The file will help users to connect socket and have their separtate data with JavaScript and brwoser API later.
+The file will help users to connect socket and have their separate data with JavaScript and browser API later.
 We will learn how to do that in the last part of this post.

 You can refer to [Steadylearner Chat] and [Rocket] Documentation for more information.